yubing744/sui/examples/coupons/README.md

 be willing to help users move their assets by tipping the user-transaction with the gas required.
 This extension is WIP.

 ## Application Components
-This project required the implementation or enhancements to the following 5 high-level components:
+This project required the implementation or enhancements to the following 6 high-level components:
 * the Move implementation of a simple Coupon NFT, available at [`DiscountCoupon`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/sui_programmability/framework/sources/DiscountCoupon.move)
 * a new Rest server end-point to support the `mint_and_topup` coupon POST request, available at [`rest_server.rs`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/sui/src/rest_server.rs)
 * a basic Rust Mail server to provide the coupon email template and submit emails via smtp server, available at [`coupon_utils.rs`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/sui/src/coupon_utils.rs)
+* a simple passphrase (mnemonic) derivation function using a merchant secret (seed) and user email addresses for easier key management, available at [`coupon_utils.rs`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/sui/src/coupon_utils.rs)
 * a Node JS server + frontend for the Coupon issuing Dashboard, available at [`examples/coupons/`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/examples/coupons/)
 * small updates to sui-explorer for NFT coupon templated show-casing, available at [`explorer/client/`](https://github.com/MystenLabs/sui/tree/sui-coupon-v0/explorer/client/).

 **Fig.1 Coupon Issuing -  Dashboard Main**